yuvalmGS/gigaspaces-wiki-jekyll/xap100/space-persistency-initial-load.markdown

 ## Initial Load Entries

-The default behaviour of the system is to search for any available entry metadata and load the entry as a whole, discarding of unneeded data afterwards.
+The default behavior of the system is to search for any available entry metadata and load the entry as a whole, discarding of unneeded data afterwards.
 To avoid loading all entries, you can specify a list of initial load entries by creating the `SpaceDataSource`.
 Setting the property `initialLoadEntries` with a list of fully-qualified type names.

 The system will try, by default, to identify the routing field for each entry type and to construct a simple partition-specific initial load query for this type.
 To suppress this augmentation of the initial load entries, set the `augmentInitialLoadEntries` property of the `SpaceDataSource` to `false`.